SD › Best Time to Visit Germany

 Germany in April

-Frankfurt Spring Fair – Dating back to the 14th-century, this fair began as a medieval market for selling pottery known as “dibbes,” which is why it’s sometimes referred to as Dippemess.
+- Frankfurt Spring Fair – Dating back to the 14th-century, this fair began as a medieval market for selling pottery known as “dibbes,” which is why it’s sometimes referred to as Dippemess.
 One of the Rhine region’s largest folk festivals, today it features all sorts of rides, including roller coasters, delicious food and drink, and fireworks.
-Held over three weeks, in 2019 it will run from April 12 through May 5.
+Held over 3 weeks.

-Art Cologne – Running for over a half-century, Art Cologne is the oldest art festival in the world, started back in 1967.
-For three days in mid-April, April 12-14, 2019, it showcases 200 galleries from across the globe, including contemporary and modern art in all mediums, from sculpture and photography to paintings.
+- Art Cologne – Running for over a half-century, Art Cologne is the oldest art festival in the world, it started back in 1967.
+For 4 days in mid-April, it showcases 200 galleries from across the globe, including contemporary and modern art in all mediums, from sculpture and photography to paintings.

-Easter Weekend – Easter Weekend is sandwiched between two national German holidays, Good Friday and Easter Monday, taking place from April 19 to April 22 in 2019.
+- Easter Weekend – Easter Weekend is sandwiched between 2 national German holidays, Good Friday and Easter Monday.
 There will be Easter markets, festivals, live entertainment and more across the country.
-In almost any town there will be traditional Easter trees known as ostereierbaum, spring flowers and hand-blown eggs on display.
+In almost any town there will be traditional Easter trees known as ostereierbaum, spring flowers, and hand-blown eggs on display.

 Germany in May

-Hamburg Hafengeburtstag – Hamburg celebrates its anniversary with a huge three-day festival in mid-May, May 10 through May 12, 2019 at the Hamburg harbor.
+- Hamburg Hafengeburtstag – Hamburg celebrates its anniversary with a huge three-day festival in mid-May at the Hamburg harbor.
 There will be dragon boat races, a tugboat ballet and a parade with historic ships.

-Formula E Race Berlin ePrix – Berlin will host the Formula E Race for the fifth consecutive year on May 25, 2019.
-The all-electric Formula E Championship takes place at Tempelhofer Fedl, which is the former Tempelhof Airport.
+- Formula E Race Berlin ePrix – The all-electric Formula E Championship takes place at Tempelhofer Fedl, which is the former Tempelhof Airport.

 Germany in June

-Berlin Culture Festival and Carnival – For four days around the Christian holiday of Pentecost, June 7 through 10 in 2019, Berlin hosts one of its biggest events of the year.
+- Berlin Culture Festival and Carnival – For 4 days around the Christian holiday of Pentecost, Berlin hosts one of its biggest events of the year.
 The Berlin Culture Festival and Carnival features a four-hour+ parade, a huge street festival with over 900 artists, and plenty of music and dancing.

-Bergkirchweih – Similar to Oktoberfest but hosted in early June every year in the Bavarian town of Erlangen, this festival brings around a million attendees from around the world.
-In 2019, it will be hosted from June 6 to June 17, with some 100 stalls and all sorts of rides.
+- Bergkirchweih – Similar to Oktoberfest but hosted in early June every year in the Bavarian town of Erlangen, this festival brings around a million attendees from around the world, with some 100 stalls and all sorts of rides.
 Cold brews are enjoyed underneath the old chestnut and magnificent oak trees that are decorated with paper lanterns.
 There will be a wide range of foods, including international and Franconian fare like pretzels and sausage too.

-Kiel Week – This sea festival is the world’s most popular sailing event, attended by millions over nine days in June, June 22 to June 30 in 2019.
-Held since 1882, it hosts more than 200 events, including a parade with thousands of boats, yachts, ships and other types of watercraft that sail down the Kiel Fjord.
+- Kiel Week – This sea festival is the world’s most popular sailing event, attended by millions over nine days in June.
+Held since 1882, it hosts more than 200 events, including a parade with thousands of boats, yachts, ships, and other types of watercraft that sail down the Kiel Fjord.
 There will be music concerts and a parade of vintage cars too.

 Germany in July

-Schutzenfest Hannover – The world’s biggest celebration for beer and marksman is hosted annually in July, sometimes starting in late June.
-In 2019, it will take place from June 28 through July 7, bringing some 5,000 marksmen, with the best featured in the Marksmen’s parade.
+- Schützenfest Hannover – The world’s biggest celebration for beer and marksman is hosted annually in July, sometimes starting in late June and bringing some 5,000 marksmen, with the best featured in the Marksmen’s parade.
 The 7.5-mile-long procession is Europe’s largest, including more than 10,000 participants from Germany and all corners of the globe.
-It not only includes top marksmen but elaborately decorated floats, more than 100 bands, over 60 wagons, carriages and more.
-There will be five huge beer tents, carnival rides and a 200-foot-high Steiger Ferris wheel holding up to 420 passengers.
+It not only includes top marksmen but elaborately decorated floats, more than 100 bands, over 60 wagons, carriages, and more.
+There are 5 huge beer tents, carnival rides, and a 200-foot-high Steiger Ferris wheel holding up to 420 passengers.

-German American Folk Festival – This three-week festival kicks off on July 19, 2019 in Berlin as a celebration of the friendship between Germany and America.
+- German American Folk Festival – This 3-week festival kicks off mid-July in Berlin as a celebration of the friendship between Germany and America.
 A unique event, the focus is on the American way of life, with American food favorites like corn on the cob, steaks, burgers and hot dogs.
 There will be live bands, displays of vintage cars, “chill out” zones with sandy beaches, and countless rides, including roller coasters and carousels.

-Lesbian and Gay City Festival – Berlin hosts the largest street party of its kind in Europe, the Lesbian and Gay City Festival which takes place around Nollendorfplatz drawing around 400,000.
+- Lesbian and Gay City Festival – Berlin hosts the largest street party of its kind in Europe, the Lesbian and Gay City Festival which takes place around Nollendorfplatz drawing around 400,000.
 Attendees enjoy live music, performances, exhibitions, market stalls and a variety of culinary delights.
-In 2019, it will be hosted on July 20 and 21.

-Hamburg DOM – The largest public festival in northern Germany takes places in Hamburg three times a year, with the last starting in late July running for a month.
-In 2019, it will be hosted from July 26 to August 25, brining beer tents, multicourse meals, traditional sweets and snacks and a magnificent firework display on Friday nights.
+- Hamburg DOM – The largest public festival in northern Germany takes places in Hamburg three times a year, with the last starting in late July running for a month.
+There are beer tents, multi-course meals, traditional sweets and snacks, and a magnificent firework display on Friday nights.

 Germany in August

-International Beer Festival – Berlin gives Munich’s Oktoberfest a run for its money, closing Karl-Marx-Alley between Strausberger Platz to Frankfurter Tor, opening it op to 340 brewers that come from nearly 90 different nations, bringing around 80,000 attendees for the three-day event.
-In 2019 it will be hosted from August 2 through August 4.
+- International Beer Festival – Berlin gives Munich’s Oktoberfest a run for its money, closing Karl-Marx-Alley between Strausberger Platz to Frankfurter Tor, opening it up to 340 brewers that come from nearly 90 different nations, bringing around 80,000 attendees for the three-day event.

-Gauboden Folk Festival – This mid-August festival will be hosted from August 9 through August 19 in 2019, bringing some 2,400 beer specialties to celebrate the national drink.
-First held in 1812, it’s become Bavaria’s second largest traditional festival.
-It takes place in Straubing and not only includes lots of beers from the Straubing-Bogen district, but a Bavarian parade, horse-drawn carriage rides and even carnival rides like roller coasters.
+- Gauboden Folk Festival – This mid-August festival brings together some 2,400 beer specialties to celebrate the national drink.
+First held in 1812, it’s become Bavaria’s second-largest traditional festival.
+It takes place in Straubing and not only includes lots of beers from the Straubing-Bogen district, but a Bavarian parade, horse-drawn carriage rides, and even carnival rides like roller coasters.
 Around 1.4 million attend, many donning traditional Bavarian attire.

-Apple Wine Festival – This Frankfurt festival celebrates apple wine for 10 days in mid-August, August 9-18, 2019.
+- Apple Wine Festival – This Frankfurt festival celebrates apple wine for 10 days in mid-August.
 Not only will there be plenty of the beverage, there will be live music and other performances along with items for sale like the traditional Bembel earthenware that apple wine is usually served in.

 Germany in September

-IFA Berlin – Europe’s largest technology fair takes place at the Messe exhibition grounds in Berlin over about a week in early September, September 6 to September 11 in 2019.
+- IFA Berlin – Europe’s largest technology fair takes place at the Messe exhibition grounds in Berlin over about a week in early September.
 More than 1800 exhibitors showcase the latest and greatest in technology, including consumer electronics and appliances, allowing attendees a sneak peek before they hit store shelves.

-Oktoberfest – Munich is the birthplace of Oktoberfest, which begins in late September.
-In 2019, the 16-day festival will begin on September 21, running through October 6.
-It draws around six million attendees from around the world who consume an average of seven million liters of beer, every year.
-There will also be plenty of Germany fare, live music, dancing and singing.
+- Oktoberfest – Munich is the birthplace of Oktoberfest, which begins in late September.
+This 16-day festival usually begins in late September and runs till early October.
+It draws around 6 million attendees from around the world who consume an average of 7 million liters of beer, every year.
+There will also be plenty of German fare, live music, dancing, and singing.

 Germany in October

-Deutsches Weinlesefest – The second largest wine festival in the world takes place in Neustadt over 10 days in October, October 3 through 19 in 2019.
-There will be lots of Pinot Noir tasting of fine wines from all corners of the globe.
+- Deutsches Weinlesefest – The second largest wine festival in the world takes place in Neustadt over 10 days in October.
+There’s an amusement park, live music, fireworks, and wine tasting stalls from wineries across the world.

-Freeimarkt – The country’s oldest fair takes place over the latter half of October and into early November in Bremen, October 18 through November 3 in 2019.
-Running since 1035 AD, some four million come to experience it every year, enjoying over 320 attractions, a massive street party, rides and a colorful parade.
-There will be stalls selling all sorts of items, including licorice sweets, roasted almonds and fried pastries.
+- Freeimarkt – The country’s oldest fair takes place over the latter half of October and into early November in Bremen.
+Running since 1035 AD, some 4 million come to experience it every year, enjoying over 320 attractions, a massive street party, rides, and a colorful parade.
+There will be stalls selling all sorts of items, including licorice sweets, roasted almonds, and fried pastries.

 Germany in November

-Jazz Fest Berlin – One of the world’s premier jazz events, Jazz Fest Berlin showcases big bands, international jazz stars and large-format ensembles to the city, hosted at various locations.
+- Jazz Fest Berlin – One of the world’s premier jazz events, Jazz Fest Berlin showcases big bands, international jazz stars, and large-format ensembles to the city, hosted at various locations.
 It takes place over four days, usually in early November.
-In 2019 it will be hosted from October 31 through November 3.

-All Saints and All Souls Day – The first two days of November are significant on the Christian calendar, with November 1 All Saints Day and November 2 All Souls Day.
-November 1 is an official holiday only in states with a significant Catholic population like Baden-Wurrtemberg, Nordrhein-Westfalen and Saarland, where public offices, banks and stores will be closed.
+- All Saints and All Souls Day – The first two days of November are significant on the Christian calendar, with November 1 All Saints Day and November 2 All Souls Day.
+November 1 is an official holiday only in states with a significant Catholic population like Baden-Württemberg, Nordrhein-Westfalen, and Saarland, where public offices, banks, and stores will be closed.
 In those areas many people take the day off to visit cemeteries, decorating the gravesites of deceased loved ones with wreaths or flowers and lighting candles.
 In the rest of Germany, it’s a regular workday.